tinsandsolution/notion-puller/README.md

+the first few cells are from https://www.pynotion.com/getting-started-with-python

 Setup guide (last updated 2022-11-07)

-1. Get a token from https://www.notion.so/my-integrations
+ - Get a token from https://www.notion.so/my-integrations

-2.
+ - Connect your main notion page to your integration

 ```
 pipenv install